The 20 best Easter movies to watch and stream - top films for kids

 The Chronicles of Narnia: The Lion, The Witch and the Wardrobe

-Disney’s 2005 blockbuster adaptation of the classic C.S.
+Disney's 2005 blockbuster adaptation of the classic C.S.
 Lewis book delivered a perfect Lord of the Rings-esque fantasy epic suitable for younger children, with impressive battle scenes for the adults as well.
-The Christian parallels are easy to see for the older viewer – a resurrection halfway through is particularly obvious – making Easter the perfect time to reunite with the Pevensie children, Mr. Tumnus and co.
-The franchise may have struggled afterwards, but this first film still stands as a high point for children’s fantasy.
+The Christian parallels are easy to see for the older viewer, making Easter the perfect time to reunite with the Pevensie children, Mr. Tumnus and co.
+The franchise may have struggled afterwards, but this first film still stands as a high point for children's fantasy.

-While there are no Easter celebrations here, one tough bunny is the star of one of Disney’s biggest hits of the last few years.
-Zootropolis (better known as Zootopia outside the UK) follows rookie rabbit cop Judy Hopps as she teams up with con artist fox Nick Wilde to solve a conspiracy.
-As well as earning over $1billion worldwide, it’s also one of the best modern Disney films – we gave it five stars.
+While there are no Easter celebrations here, a tough bunny is the star of one of Disney's biggest hits of the last few years.
+Zootropolis (better known as Zootopia outside the UK) follows rookie rabbit cop Judy Hopps as she teams up with con artist fox, Nick Wilde to solve a conspiracy.
+As well as earning over $1billion worldwide, it's also one of the best modern Disney films.
+We gave it five stars.